jmjuanes/siimple/packages/react/README.md

-# @siimple/jsx (Experimental)
+# @siimple/react (Experimental)

-A simple JSX transform function to create React Elements that supports the `css` prop.
+Style your React components using Siimple.

 > **Note**: this is an experimental package.
 API may change at any time.